neelsoumya/dsSurvival/README.md

 ## Introduction

-This is a package for building survival functions for DataSHIELD (a platform for federated analysis of private data).
+This is a standalone package for building survival functions for DataSHIELD (a platform for federated analysis of private data).
 These are server side functions for survival models, Cox proportional hazards models and Cox regression models.

-This is a standalone package for survival analysis in DataSHIELD.

 A tutorial in bookdown format with executable code is available here: